DataONEorg/provweek2016-demo/_posts/2016-05-17-steps2run-bob-script.markdown

 on the data using the DataONE MATLAB toolbox just as Alice did, eventually publishing a new data package with his own results and their provenance.

-Steps to run Alice's script are listed as below:
+Steps to run Bob's script are listed as below and an example [data package for Bob](https://search-sandbox-2.test.dataone.org/#view/metadata_07277c1f-b2c2-467c-8aa2-792863524a21.xml) was generated.

 {% highlight matlab %}
 cd ~/Documents/C3_C4_Bob